-Discrete event-driven system simulation [41] allows vehicular network simulation to be performed through a series of events.
+2) Network simulation: Discrete event-driven system simulation [43] allows the vehicular network simulation to be performed through a series of events.
 Test traces are generated by SUMO and passed to the simulation system sequentially.
 The discrete event list corresponding to the test trace being tested is created at the beginning, which may include departure and arrival of vehicles, content request, handover, and finishing of content consumption.
 As the present work concentrates on online learning, a complete cycle of the simulation is testing 200 trace files and the learners (i.e., RSUs) make predictions as they learn throughout the simulation cycle and become increasingly knowledgeable as the simulation runs.
-Fig. 6 shows a structure of the modules mentioned and the relevant parameters are summarized in Table 2.
-The number and location of the RSUs were determined to cover as much of the area as possible while maintaining a distance of a few hundred meters between them.
-However, these factors do not affect the applicability and adaptability of the proposed algorithms, as will be discussed in Section VII on scalability issues.
-The closely related parameters to the MAB-based systems in Table 2 are learning rate α referenced in [42] and ε selected empirically.
+Fig. 6 shows a structure of the modules mentioned and the relevant parameters are summarized in Table I. The closely related parameters to the MAB-based systems in Table I are learning rate α referenced in [44] and ε selected empirically.
 The network parameters such as transmission rate and backhaul link rate, are empirical values and they have no impact on the performance of proactive caching (i.e., prediction accuracy or cache hit ratio).

-FIGURE 6.
-Simulation modules.
+Fig. 6: Simulation modules